hutchybop/voxMate/docs/DEVELOPMENT_LOG.md

 ---

-*This development log was automatically generated on November 29th, 2025, and contains 56 development sessions spanning from May 14th, 2025 to November 29th, 2025.*
+*This development log was automatically generated on December 3rd, 2025, and contains 57 development sessions spanning from May 14th, 2025 to December 3rd, 2025.*